Skip to the content.

 rename, rn Rename SSH key alias name to a new one.

-copy, cp Copy current SSH public key to a remote host.
+copy, cp Copy SSH public key to a remote host.

 display, dp Display the current SSH public key or specific SSH public key by alias name.